Easter games and activities: 26 fun ideas for toddlers and kids

 Easter activities and games are a great way to keep the kids occupied over the bank holiday weekend, while getting them to celebrate the day.

-Easter games and activities can the Holy Grail for a smooth and fun Easter holiday - especially welcomed when they're cheap and easy.
+Easter games and activities can be the Holy Grail for a smooth and fun Easter holiday - especially welcomed when they're cheap and easy.

 As author and parenting expert Sarah Ockwell-Smith tells us; "It is totally okay not to schedule loads of things this spring break.
 You are enough, you're every day life is enough.
 Allowing your child to be bored helps their imagination."

 But should you want to do Easter games and activities we have found a few to entertain the family.
 And, you never know, some of these ideas may even start a tradition.